datacarpentry/shell-genomics/index.md

 >
 > #### Prerequisites
 >
-> This lesson requires a working copy of a command line program or remote computing such as Amazon instances.
+> This lesson uses data hosted on an Amazon Machine Instance (AMI).
+Workshop participants will be given information on how
-> <br>To most effectively use these materials, please make sure to install
+> to log-in to the AMI during the workshop.
+Learners using these materials for self-directed study will need to set up their own
-> everything *before* working through this lesson.
+> AMI.
+Information on setting up an AMI and accessing the required data is provided on the [Genomics Workshop overview page](http://www.datacarpentry.org/genomics-workshop/) under "Teaching Platform".
 {: .prereq}

 > ## For Instructors